-As of both September 30, 2021 and December 31, 2020, the Company had \$25,000 of cash in its operating account.
-As of September 30, 2021, the Company had a working capital deficit of approximately \$1,745,000.
-As of December 31, 2020, the Company had working capital of approximately \$24,000.
-During the three and nine months ended September 30, 2021, approximately \$6,000 and \$11,000 of the interest income earned on funds held in the Trust Account, respectively, was available to pay taxes.
+As of both March 31, 2022 and December 31, 2021, the Company had \$25,000 of cash in its operating account.
+As of March 31, 2022 and December 31, 2021, the Company had a working capital deficit of approximately \$6,819,000 and \$2,634,000, respectively.
+As of March 31, 2022 and December 31, 2021, \$0 and approximately \$18,000 of interest income earned on funds held in the Trust Account was available to pay taxes.

-The Company's liquidity needs through September 30, 2021 have been satisfied through a contribution of \$25,000 from the Sponsor in exchange for the issuance of the Founder Shares, the loan of approximately \$79,000 from the Sponsor pursuant to a promissory note (the "Pre-IPO Note") (see Note 4), the proceeds from the sale of the Private Placement Units not held in the Trust Account, and the Sponsor Loan (as defined below).
+The Company's liquidity needs through March 31, 2022 have been satisfied through a contribution of \$25,000 from the Sponsor in exchange for the issuance of the Founder Shares, a loan of approximately \$79,000 from the Sponsor pursuant to a promissory note (the "Pre-IPO Note") (see Note 4), the proceeds from the sale of the Private Placement Units not held in the Trust Account, and the Sponsor Loan (as defined below).
 The Company fully repaid the Pre-IPO Note upon completion of the Initial Public Offering.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor has committed up to \$1,750,000 to be provided to the Company to fund the Company's expenses relating to investigating and selecting a target business and other working capital requirements after the Initial Public Offering and prior to the Company's initial Business Combination (the "Sponsor Loan").
 If the Sponsor Loan is insufficient, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company with Working Capital Loans (as defined in Note 4).
-As of September 30, 2021 and December 31, 2020, there was approximately \$676,000 and \$0 outstanding, respectively, under the Sponsor Loan.